nroduit/nroduit.github.io/content/tutorials/dicom-3d-viewer.en.md

 * _Level:_ The center of the range defined by Window.
 * _Preset:_ Specific values of Window and level. _Auto Level [Image]_ is the default value when changing a LUT and provides the best visual appearance of a Volume LUT.
 * _LUT Shape:_ The mapping between the input values and the display values can be linear, sigmoid and logarithmic.
 Default value is linear.
-* _LUT (Volume LUT):_ A Volume Look-Up Table (LUT) is a 3D LUT used to map the grayscale values of a volume dataset to color, opacity and lighting values for visualization.
+* _LUT (Volume LUT):_ A Volume Lookup Table (LUT) is a 3D LUT used to map the grayscale values of a volume dataset to color, opacity and lighting values for visualization.
 Choosing a LUT from the toolbar or the contextual menu is easier because the LUTs are displayed in an order according to the modality and with a preview.

 #### Volume Rendering (C)